SushantAd/github-rank-challenge/README.md

 3. List of contributors are than grouped by login and their contributions are added.
 4. The final list is then sorted based on Contribution value of each login.
 5. Final result is responded back to the called.
-6. Error are handles with appropriate error codes (disclaimer: Not all http status codes are managed at present)
+6. Error are handled with appropriate error codes (disclaimer: Not all http status codes are managed at present)

 ### Improvements to be added
 1. Integration tests.